 The Asylums films have always been intended as quickie copycats of their A-budget counterparts and are cheaply and indifferently tossed off with the sole intent of making a quick buck.
 In this case, Abraham Lincoln vs. Zombies has been intended as a copy of Timur Bekmambetovs Abraham Lincoln, Vampire Hunter (2012).
 The surprise about watching Abraham Lincoln vs. Zombies and expecting the usual low-grade Asylum film is that you actually get a film that is far more modest and superior in what it tries to do than Bekmambetovs overblown turkey ended up being.

 Abraham Lincoln vs. Zombies comes from Richard Schenkman, one of the few Asylum directors to have had a name outside the company.
 Schenkmans career has been all over the place, directing works as varied as Playboy specials, Angel 4: Undercover (1994), the action film October 22nd (1998), tv fluff like A Divas Christmas Carol (2000) and several independent films that have not had any high-profile with the likes of The Pompatus of Love (1995), Went to Coney Island on a Mission from God ...
 Be Back by Five (1998) and And Then Came Love (2007), as well as the subsequent horror film Mischief Night (2014).
-The film on Schenkmans cv that obtained the highest acclaim was The Man from Earth (2007) wherein an immortal man tells his life story, which was based an old Jerome Bixby script and gained a good deal of word of mouth appeal.
+The film on Schenkmans cv that obtained the highest acclaim was The Man from Earth (2007) wherein an immortal man tells his life story, which was based an old Jerome Bixby script and gained a good deal of word of mouth appeal, which he later followed with a sequel The Man From Earth: Holocene (2017).
 Most recently, Schenkman has taken to writing scripts for other Asylum films with the likes of 100o Below 0 (2013) and Zombie Night (2013).